endofzero/Minecraft-Sheller/README.md

     CARTO_OPTIONS="-q -s"
 This contains all of the options you want when running cartography.

+    MAP_CHANGES=1
+Set this to 1 if you want cartography to also create a 'changes.png' file that will show you what has changed since the last mapper, 0 will turn this feature off.

     BIOME_PATH=/home/minecraft/BiomeExtractor
 This is the path to MinecraftBiomeExtractor.jar

     MCOVERVIEWER_PATH=$MC_PATH/Overviewer/
-This is the path to Overviewer (gmap.py)
+This is the path to Overviewer (overviewer.py)

     MCOVERVIEWER_MAPS_PATH=/var/www/minecraft/maps/Overview/
 This is the location where Overviewer will render

-    MCOVERVIEWER_CACHE_PATH=/var/www/minecraft/maps/Overview/cache/
-This is the path for the cache directory for Overviewer

-    MCOVERVIEWER_OPTIONS="--lighting"
+    MCOVERVIEWER_OPTIONS="--rendermodes=lighting,night"
 This contains all of the options you want when running Overviewer.

 ### Detailed Command Usage